-- Set the beaker aside for about 30 to 60 minutes, and watch as the pigments separate along the length of the strip.
+- Set the beaker aside and watch as the pigments separate along the length of the strip.
 As soon as one of the colors reaches the top of a strip, remove the strips and allow them to dry.
 Depending on the type of paper and the solvent, the separation process can take anywhere between 30 minutes to several hours.

 - Compare the colors found in the different strips.
 What happened to the colors?
 Did the different groups of leaves have unique colors, or shared colors, or both?
 Is each color found in the same place along each strip, or in different places?
 Are the colors in the same order, or in a different order of separation along the strip?